-XIII.
+XIV.
 Sexual Offender Registry

 The federal Campus Sex Crimes Prevention Act enacted in 2000 went into effect October 28, 2002.
 The law requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a State concerning registered sex offenders may be obtained.
-It also requires sex offenders required to register in a State to provide notice, as required under state law, of each institution of higher education in that State at which the person is employed, carries on student.
-The New York offender vocation, is State registry accessed or а sex may be at www.criminaljustice.state.ny.us/nsor/index.htm.
+It also requires sex offenders to register in a State to provide notice, as required under state law, of each institution of higher education in that State at which the person is employed, carries on a vocation, or is a student.
+The New York State sex offender registry may be accessed at www.criminaljustice.state.ny.us/nsor/index.htm.

-In addition, the City of Albany maintains a sex offender registry that may be accessed by "Entities of Vulnerable Population."
-The University Heights Association's Office of Public Safety (which provides Public Safety services for RSC College of Albany) has been declared such an entity and the registry may be accessed through the Director of Public Safet
+In addition, the City of Albany maintains a sex offender registry that may be accessed by "Entities of

+Vulnerable Population."
+The University Heights Association's Office of Public Safety (which provides Public Safety services for RSC College of Albany) has been declared such an entity and the registry may be accessed through the Director of Public Safety.

-XIV.
+XV.
 Memoranda of Understanding